If you’re looking for anaphora examples to master your understanding of this literary device, this post is for you!

 After reading this post, you’ll be able to identify anaphora sprinkled throughout the lyrics of your favorite songs, lines of poetry, and famous political speeches.
 You might even be inspired to incorporate it into your own writing!

-If you’re looking to distinguish anaphora from other similar literary devices, you’re in the right place.
+If you’re looking to distinguish anaphora from other similar literary devices and types of figurative language, you’re in the right place.

 If you’re looking for reasons anaphora is used in writing (or where it’s applicable in your own writing), look no further.